lbrezilien/temp-converter/README.md

 ## Usage

-very simple:
-Make a call to the TempConverter class with methods for the the converter that you desire.
+Make a call to the TempConverter class with methods for the converter that you desire.
 Ex:
 ```ruby
 TempConverter.to_celsius(50, 'f')
 ```
-The above basically asks the gem to convert 50 degrees fahrenheit to celsius.
+The above asks the gem to convert 50 degrees fahrenheit to celsius.
 The to_celsius method lets the object know that you want to convert a degree to celsius.
-The arguments are (degrees, scale). input 'c' for celsius, 'f' for fahrenheit, and 'k' for kelvin.
+The arguments are (degrees, scale).<br>
+Input and integer for degrees and scale: 'c' for celsius, 'f' for fahrenheit, and 'k' for kelvin.

-Allowed method calls:
+Allowed method calls:<br>
- to_celsius(degrees, scale)
+ to_celsius(degrees, scale) <br>
- to_fahrenheit(degrees, scale)
+ to_fahrenheit(degrees, scale)<br>
- to_kelvin(degrees, scale)
+ to_kelvin(degrees, scale)<br>